To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 Do you even have to stop if you witness a crash?
 Here is some helpful information you need to know:

 It depends upon where you are.
 Most states don’t require you to assist if you witness a car accident.
 A lot of people believe the opposite but, if you don’t want to help, you are not required to do so by law in most states.

 That’s up to you.
 However, many people are afraid to assist because they’re afraid they’ll be held liable if they intervene.
 This, too, is untrue in most states.
 For instance, West Virginia has a Good Samaritan Law which protects citizens who intervene in an accident.

 The law states that no person, including a person licensed to practice medicine or dentistry, who in good faith renders emergency care at the scene of an accident or to a victim at the scene of a crime, without remuneration, shall be liable for any civil damages as the result of any act or omission in rendering such emergency care.

 So, in West Virginia, you will be protected if you help during an accident.
-But, What to do if you witness a car accident?
+But, what to do if you witness car accident?

-It’s good to help other but you should be in safe side first so think first and react and keep yourself in a safe zone.
-Don’t get panic and put some steps that encounter you in danger and difficulties. so if you witness a car accident don’t put yourself in danger.
+It’s good to help others but you should err on the side of caution.
+Keep yourself in a safe zone.
+Don’t panic.
+If you witness a car accident don’t put yourself in danger.